markgw/uh-nlp2021/docs/week5/index.md

  * **Submit the matrix shape**

-### Exercise 1.2: Using scikit-learn to build the doc-term matrix
+### Exercise 1.2: Using scikit-learn to build the document-term matrix

 Try importing Scitkit-learn:
 ````python